Are Italian HX coffee machines a good choice?

 Do I need an expensive coffee grinder?

-Should I choose a step-less coffee grinder?
+Do I need a stepless coffee grinder?

 What espresso accessories do I need?

 Great accessories will ensure that you get the most out of every extraction.
-There are hundreds of accessories on the market.
+There are hundreds of coffee machine accessories on the market.
 I have chosen a handful of the best and put together some great espresso accessory kits.
 To view them click here